Here are some common questions about TableTop Networking.

 If I want to attend, what do I do?

-First you need to Register for our event – pre-registration is required.
+First you need to choose your chapter, then you need to REGISTER for our event – pre-registration is required.

 Please make sure you arrive before 8AM – the event starts at 8AM sharp.